 Your baby is born to move.
 The information your baby gets from stimulation of their senses and repeating movements forms pathways in their brain.
-Their movements are driven by innate reflexes.
-With repetition, those movements become smoother and their reflexes begin to integrate.
+Innate reflexes drive their movements.
+Those movements become smoother with repetition, and their reflexes begin to integrate.
 (9) As they practice, movements become learned patterns.
-The brain holds the memory of each movement pattern and which muscles were used in a different part of the brain as your baby gets older and has repeated that movement over and over..
+The brain holds the memory of each movement pattern and which muscles were used in a different part of the brain as your baby gets older and has repeated that movement over and over.

 Your baby’s reflexes integrate at different times and correlate to the developmental milestones you are probably familiar with.
 More time being able to move means more practice and information for the brain to make and build more connections and pathways that set a foundation for the next stage of developmental milestones.
 (3)

 Reflexes and breastfeeding

-We see feeding cues as they move towards the nipple like the baby putting their fists in their mouth.
+Feeding cues are expressed as the baby moves toward the nipple, like putting their fists in their mouth and licking their lips.
 After birth, their hands still smell like amniotic fluid.
 The Montgomery glands on the areola secrete a fluid with a similar smell helping the baby continue to find their way.
 (1) Resist that urge to move your baby’s hands away from their mouth during the early weeks of breastfeeding.
-Instead, hold your baby skin to skin before they are getting hungry so they are at the breast sooner and able to use those reflexes to practice latching on their own as intended.
+Instead, hold your baby skin-to-skin before they get hungry so they are at the breast sooner and can use those reflexes to practice latching on their own as nature designed.

-Unintegrated reflexes or poor reflex integration can have long reaching impacts.
-(2) Rhythmic Movement is one form of therapy school age children and adults use to help integrate retained reflexes resolving or improving all sorts of dysregulations like poor balance and coordination, handwriting skills, ADHD, anxiety, dyslexia, posture, and so much more.
+Unintegrated reflexes or poor reflex integration can have long-reaching impacts.
+(2) Rhythmic Movement is one form of therapy school-age children and adults use to help integrate retained reflexes resolving or improving all sorts of dysregulations like poor balance and coordination, handwriting skills, ADHD, anxiety, dyslexia, posture, and so much more.
 (4)

 How your IBCLC can help

-Avery Young, IBCLC from Nourished Young teaches about why a baby's feeding reflexes are so important for growth and development forever.
+Avery Young, IBCLC from Nourished Young, teaches why a baby's feeding reflexes are so crucial for growth and development.
 Her rhythmic movements support the sequence of reflexes used during latching.
-(8) If a reflex is skipped during the process, it can also affect other developmental milestones as your baby grows.
+(8) If a reflex is skipped during the process, it can affect breastfeeding and other developmental milestones as your baby grows.

 More opportunities to move!

-- Babywearing - a new view closer to your eye level.
+Babywearing - provides a new view for your baby, closer to your eye level.
 As you move, your baby is also making small movements that help strengthen their core.
-Moving together especially with music creates synchronicity and a deep bond between parent and baby.
+Babywearing helps strengthen your baby's neck and shoulder muscles and counts as tummy time.
+Moving together, especially with music, creates synchronicity and a deep bond between you and your baby.
 (7)

-- Floor time (6) - let your baby have time on the floor to move as well.
+Floor time (6) - let your baby have time on the floor (on their tummy and back) to move as well.
 As they are older, introduce a variety of textures like playing in the grass or on a carpet rather than wood or hard floor surface.
 All experiences give new information to the brain.

-- Rocking your baby or swaying side to side is very familiar and often helps calm an upset baby.
+Rocking your baby or swaying side-to-side is very familiar and often helps calm an upset baby.
 You can have your baby skin-to-skin and gently rock them on your body even if they are not upset as a gentle yet deep experience of rhythmic movement and bonding.

-- Cross body movements - these exercises focus on crossing the imaginary line down the center of the body like touching your baby’s right hand to their left foot.
-Crossing the midline is important for so many skills including reaching for toys, balance and coordination, reading and writing. ( 5)
+Cross-body movements - these exercises focus on crossing the imaginary line down the center of the body, like touching your baby’s right hand to their left foot.
+Crossing the midline is essential for so many skills, including reaching for toys, balance, coordination, reading, and writing. ( 5)

-- Car seats outside of the car
+Car seats outside of the car

-Floor mats that restrict full arm movements
+Floor mats that restrict full-arm movements